actigraph/StudyAdminAPIDocumentation/sections/subjects.md

 Returns minute epochs for subject between specified time range. `Start` and `stop` arguments are required.
 Minute epochs returned will be filtered where time stamp falls on or after the supplied `start` time and before or on the supplied `stop` time.

 ##### Filter By Timezone #####
-By default the minute epochs returned will be filtered by the subject's timezone.
-To filter minute epochs by UTC, add trailing 'Z' to the `start` and `stop` arguments.
+By default the minute epochs returned will be filtered in the subject's timezone.
+To filter minute epochs in UTC, add trailing 'Z' to the `start` and `stop` arguments.
 This originates from the ISO 8601 standard to denote UTC time.

 **Additional Notes:**